 In preparation for the new season just underway, Jenn and I caught up on season four of The Good Wife, the compelling, smartly written legal drama starring Julianna Margulies.
-As usual we blasted through the episodes at breakneck speed.
+As usual, we blasted through the episodes at breakneck speed.

 While it has its problems, season four has plenty of highlights, many of them centering around the firm’s financial health.
-Will Gardner (Josh Charles) and Diane Lockhart (Christine Baranski) attempt to manage their firm out of bankruptcy, with the assistance — and interference — of an outside trustee, Clarke Hayden (Nathan Lane).
+Will Gardner (Josh Charles) and Diane Lockhart (Christine Baranski) attempt to manage the firm out of bankruptcy, with the assistance — and interference — of an outside trustee, Clarke Hayden (Nathan Lane).
 Meanwhile, the firm’s lower ranks, led by Cary Agos (Matt Czuchry), grow increasingly disgruntled with the working conditions and their undervalued contributions.
 Elsewhere, Peter Florrick (Chris Noth) is in the midst of an intrigue-filled gubernatorial campaign — which exerts often-comical pressures on his manager Eli Roth (Alan Cumming).
-And as ever, Alicia Florrick (Margulies) is hopelessly entangled in it all, navigating tricky waters with a winning combination of shrewd stoicism and humorous resignation.
+As ever, Alicia Florrick (Margulies) is hopelessly entangled in it all, navigating tricky waters with a winning combination of shrewd stoicism and humorous resignation.